RedHate/Hakai-MPC/README.md

 ## Oh yeah...

-By the way obviously thekikgen has had a little cruise through these but these are objects of interest for those of you that may have not had a look.
+By the way, these are objects of interest for those of you that may have not had a look.

 	#ITEMS OF INTEREST										#CONTENT OF SAID ITEMS
 	/sys/firmware/devicetree/base/inmusic,product-code						ACVA